Patrick-Davis-MSFT/demoFrames/README.md

 ## Install Steps

+> These steps work in cloud shell.
+Be sure to grant execution on the ./scripts folder before executing `chmod 777 ./scripts`

 1. `azd auth login` follow the instructions on the screen
 1. `az login` follow the instructions on the screen (both are needed)
 1. `azd init -t Patrick-Davis-MSFT/AlertingAI` This will download the code but will not initialize a git repository for development.